BarRaider/streamdeck-advancedlauncher/README.md

 - `Kill all existing instances` ensures only the freshly launched instance is running.
 - Customize the arguments to pass to launched application
 - `Bring To Front` feature allows you to bring an app to front if it's already running (To enable, make sure `Max Instances` is enabled).
+- `Background` feature allows you to launch an application in the background (Some applications may not support this feature).
 - Shows a :green_circle: indicator if the app is already running
 - Process Killer action allows killing all instances of an application
 - **STEAM SUPPORT**: New `Steam Game Launcher` action shows you a list of all Steam games installed and let's you launch them from the Stream Deck